+Montreat College

-Montreat College Records and Registration - MC 896 P.O.
-Box 1267 Montreat, NC 28757 registrar@montreat.edu
+Records and Registration - MC 896

+P.O.
+Box 1267

+Montreat, NC 28757

+registrar@montreat.edu

-Students approved to walk but who do not complete degree requirements prior to the next commencement are required to submit a new application and fee for graduation.
-All degree and exit requirements must be completed by the last day of the month of commencement for a student to be eligible to receive a degree during the conferral period.
-Students may participate in only one commencement ceremony per degree.
+Students approved to walk but who do not complete degree requirements prior to the next commencement ceremony are required to submit a new application and fee for graduation.
+All degree and exit requirements must be completed by the last day of the month of graduation (May, August, December) for a student to be eligible to receive a degree during the conferral period.
+Students may participate in only one commencement ceremony (May or August) per degree.
 Bachelor's degree students are not eligible for honors until they complete their final Montreat College course; at that time, honors will be posted on the transcript and diploma.